Business Meetings FAQ

 5Q: How do I get appointed to a termed committee?

-5A: You may request any termed committee during online committee signup in the month of July.
-However, there are a limited number of positions and the leadership team ultimately makes these appointments.
+5A: You may request any termed committee during the online committee signup in the month of July.
+However, there are a limited number of positions, and the leadership team ultimately makes these appointments.
 You may also choose to let the incoming President know of your volunteer desires.

 6Q: How do I get appointed to a foundation?

-6A: Each independent organization has their own nominating committee.
+6A: Each independent organization has its own nominating committee.
 You should request service during the online committee signup in the month of July, or reach out to the president/chair of that foundation yourself.

 7Q: How do I register for the Business Meetings?

 7A: Two months prior to the first day of the business meetings, a registration email is sent to the membership.
-The registration email includes; a preliminary agenda, registration details, hotel rates and other supporting materials.
-You will need to contact to the hotel directly to secure overnight room accommodations – make sure to tell the hotel you are attending the “New York State Association of REALTORS Business Meetings” in order to receive the discounted rate.
+The registration email includes; a preliminary agenda, registration details, hotel rates, and other supporting materials.
+You will need to contact the hotel directly to secure overnight room accommodations – make sure to tell the hotel you are attending the “New York State Association of REALTORS® Business Meetings” in order to receive the discounted rate.

 8Q: Is there a fee associated with registering for the Business Meetings?